katzkowski/webgen-chatbot/README.md

 # Generating Website Layouts with Artificial Intelligence from Natural Language Input

 This project focuses on the website generation task using AI methods based on a description in natural language.
-Multiple Generative Adversarial Networks (GANs) trained on self-created, class conditional dataset generate preview images of websites that match a textual description, which a user communicates to a self-developed chatbot.
+Multiple **Generative Adversarial Networks (GANs)** trained on self-created, class conditional dataset generate preview images of websites that match a textual description, which a user communicates to a **self-developed chatbot**.
 The application is available at https://webgen-bot.netlify.app/.

 Below are samples of generated websites.